 Keep reading and I’ll go over the items that can prevent your mower from continuing to run and perform as it should.

-A lawn mower will keep shutting off and stall when it isn’t getting fuel due to old fuel, an insufficient fuel level, a clogged fuel line, plugged fuel filter or bad gas cap.
-It can also stall when the engine isn’t getting air due to a plugged air filter or wrong choke setting.
+A lawn mower will keep shutting off and stall when it isn’t getting fuel due to old fuel, an insufficient fuel level, a clogged fuel line, a plugged fuel filter, or a bad gas cap.
+It can also stall when the engine isn’t getting air due to a plugged air filter or the wrong choke setting.

 12 Reasons a Lawn Mower Stalls and Shuts Off